'Cacophony of coughing': Inside NYC's virus-besieged ERs

 NEW YORK — A "cacophony of coughing" in packed emergency rooms.
 Beds squeezed in wherever there is space.
-Overworked, sleep-deprived doctors and nurses rationed to one face mask a day and wracked by worry about a dwindling number of ventilators.
+Overworked, sleep-deprived doctors and nurses rationed to one face mask a day and wracked by worry about a dwindling number of available ventilators.

 Such is the reality inside New York City's hospitals, which have become the war-zone-like epicenter of the nation's coronavirus crisis.